meeghele/astro-shield/README.md

 - **[Anubis](https://github.com/TecharoHQ/anubis)**: Open-source backend firewall utility that validates connections before they reach your server, with configurable bot policies and allowlisting
 - **[Cloudflare](https://www.cloudflare.com/)**: Enterprise-grade CDN with advanced bot management, DDoS protection, and WAF capabilities

-This is a **deterrent-focused approach** that raises the cost of automated access.
+This is a **client-side obfuscation and deterrent approach** that raises the cost of automated access.
 It won't stop determined adversaries, but it will significantly reduce noise from the vast majority of unsophisticated scrapers that target the independent web.

 ## Features